Skip to main content

 No transfer hours from other virtual airlines or from VATSIM, PilotEdge, IVAO, POSCON, etc. will be accepted.
 All new pilots start at 0 hours and 0 points and will progress from there.

-We do not have a limit for pause time, but we do ask pilots to not pause excessively.
-This is a policy we are still trying to develop, so for the time being it is a judgment call by the admin/staff team on whether or not someone is abusing pausing during flights.
+However, we do ask pilots to not pause excessively.
+This is a policy we are still trying to develop, so for the time being it is a judgment call by the staff as to whether or not someone is abusing pausing during flights.

-We understand that plans change after a flight has been started, but if something changes after you’ve started a flight to where you will have to leave the simulator paused for a long time before you can complete the flight, we recommend you instead abandon the flight and restart it later when you can complete it in a reasonable amount of time.
+We understand that plans can change after a flight has been started, so we are flexible on this point, but if something changes after you’ve started a flight to where you will have to leave the simulator paused for a long time before you can complete the flight, we recommend you instead abandon the flight and restart it later when you can complete it in a more appropriate amount of time.

-The reasoning for our caution around pausing is twofold: one, we routinely see cases where a flight being paused causes a glitch with the flight tracking software, corrupting the PIREP log or causing it to never come out of the paused state to track the rest of the flight, and there is no easy way for us to fix this for a pilot without the pilot using up their monthly PIREP claim; two, particularly with MSFS, active pause can cause the aircraft to freeze in position while the flight time clock continues to run, incorrectly and unfairly inflating the flight time for that PIREP, which creates an opportunity to abuse the system to quickly accrue unearned hours.
+Two, particularly with MSFS, active pause can cause the aircraft to freeze in position while the flight time clock continues to run, incorrectly and unfairly inflating the flight time for that PIREP, which creates an opportunity to abuse the system to quickly accrue unearned hours.
 Active pause doesn’t always do this, but we do see it fairly regularly and when we see PIREPs where this happened they are invalidated.
+Staying paused in MSFS, depending on the add-on and the type of pause used, can also continue burning fuel while paused, causing the aircraft to refuel itself when unpaused, or alternatively cause a complete failure of both engines and the aircraft's systems.
+This creates an unrealistic and messy scenario to recover from that is not appropriate for an approved PIREP.

 A flight must begin and end at either a gate or a remote stand in a cold and dark or turnaround power state.
 Please do not start a flight on a runway or taxiway or with the aircraft powered up with engines on.